In the diagnostic landscape of clinical virology, recent years have marked a significant shift from traditional culture to molecular techniques.

-In the diagnostic landscape of clinical virology, last years marked a significant shift from traditional culture to molecular techniques.
-In contrast, the debate between conventional culture methods and modern molecular biology techniques has sparked considerable discussion in the field of bacteriology.
-While some view molecular and culture approaches as alternative methodologies, a closer analysis reveals that their true potential lies in complementing one another.
-Through combining the latest breakthroughs of the two, bacteriology professionals can gain more precise, effective, and complete diagnostic results.
+While some view molecular and culture methods as alternative pathways, a closer analysis reveals that their greatest potential lies in complementing one another.
+By combining the latest breakthroughs of both, bacteriology professionals can achieve more precise, effective, and complete diagnostic results.

 Bacterial Culture in Modern Clinical Microbiology